-Colorado Springs Juvenile Vandalism Defense Attorney
+Colorado Springs Juvenile Vandalism Defense Attorneys

 Vandalism is defined as the "willful or malicious destruction or defacement of public or private property."